saach-i/CI-Project-1/README.md

 ***TLSMCPclinical_ov_TCGA.RDS*** contains the output from the MCPcounter estimation, including TLS levels.

-***CORE _TCGA*** contains the 3 main GRanges objects (the summative segmented copy number object and the 2 larger, objects which define genomic ranges for deletions and gains).
+***CORE _TCGA*** contains the 3 main GRanges objects (the summative segmented copy number object and the 2 larger objects which define genomic ranges for deletions and gains).

 ***ClustNum*** contains the ploidy classification for each patient.